 Kirsten’s story (Peterborough) The symptoms I showed during the pregnancy of my first child included OCD, general anxiety and low mood.
 I spoke to 11 different professionals before I started to receive help.
 This left me feeling exhausted, and I couldn’t understand why I had to tell my story so many times, and why I … Continue reading Kirsten’s story→

-My pregnancy sailed by in a buzz of baby shopping, scans and antenatal classes.
+Kathryn’s story (London) My pregnancy sailed by in a buzz of baby shopping, scans and antenatal classes.
 All this changed less than 24 hours after our son was born.
 We had a very long and difficult labour, followed by a petrifying emergency C-section.
-We were then placed in the High Dependency Unit, but a few hours later my … Continue reading Kathryn’s story→
+We were then placed in the High Dependency Unit, but a few … Continue reading Kathryn’s story→

-Laura’s story When I fell pregnant, I had pre-existing mental health difficulties and a diagnosis of bipolar disorder.
+Laura’s story (Surrey/now in Southampton) When I fell pregnant, I had pre-existing mental health difficulties and a diagnosis of bipolar disorder.
 I was known to be high risk for postnatal ill health, but I received little support and few preventative measures were put in place.
-It seemed that the community mental health team and the midwifery team each … Continue reading Laura’s story→
+It seemed that the community mental health team and the … Continue reading Laura’s story→

 I still have no memories of the first year of my daughter’s life.
 Maria’s story (Bristol) My first son, William, was just one day old when he died in 2005.
 During and after my subsequent pregnancies I struggled with a number of mental health problems.
 With my youngest boy, I felt very anxious whilst pregnant, and … Continue reading Maria’s story→